Returning To Sports After ACL Construction Surgery

 Track (Field Events) Crew

 Knee instability is the sensation of the knee twisting or moving from side to side when doing basic activities, and is a symptom of an ACL tear.
-It is important for athletes to understand that knee instability can not be ignored.
-It is unlikely that someone who is experiencing knee instability will be able to participate in high demand sports.
-Knee instability can also affect the ability to participate in moderate to low demand sports.
+Athletes need to understand that knee instability can not be ignored.
+It is unlikely that someone who is experiencing knee instability will be able to participate in high-demand sports.
+Knee instability can also affect the ability to participate in moderate to low-demand sports.

 Deciding To Have Surgical Reconstruction

-The decision to have surgery must be made based on an individual athlete’s symptoms and expectations for future sports participation.
-Young high school and college athletes participating in high-risk sports would generally choose to have surgical reconstruction in order to return to their competitive activities.
-Middle-aged fitness athletes who want to continue to participate in cutting, twisting, and other high impact activities should also consider surgery in order to safely return to their desired active lifestyle.
-Reputable ACL surgeons in San Francisco can help you determine if surgery is the best option for your individual circumstance.
+The decision to have surgery must be based on an individual athlete’s symptoms and expectations for future sports participation.
+Young high school and college athletes participating in high-risk sports would generally choose to have surgical reconstruction to return to their competitive activities.
+Middle-aged fitness athletes who want to continue participating in cutting, twisting, and other high-impact activities should also consider surgery to safely return to their desired active lifestyle.
+A reputable ACL surgeon in San Francisco can help you determine if surgery is the best option for your circumstances.

 Have you experienced a sport injury that has resulted in knee instability?
-Contact Dr. Jeffrey Halbrecht for a consultation by visiting our website HERE or calling (415) 923-0944.
+Contact us for a consultation by visiting our website HERE or calling (415) 923-0944.